hoog poreus haar, de beste verzorging voor je krullen

 Highly porous hair is a different story: it absorbs moisture very quickly , but loses it just as easily.

-You know that feeling when your hair is always thirsty?
-You can pour gallons of leave-in, oil, and mask into it, but a few hours later it looks like you've just walked through a desert?
-Chances are your hair is highly porous .
-And that's nothing to be ashamed of—it's just a hair type that needs a little more love, layers, and clever products.
+Do you know that feeling that your hair always feels thirsty?
+You can pour liters of leave-in, oil, and mask into it, but a few hours later, it looks like you've walked through a desert again?

 What does 'high porosity hair' mean?

-Simply put, the hair cuticles of high porosity hair are open like a blooming flower.
+Simply put: the hair cuticles of high porosity hair are open like a blooming flower.

-- And curls that lose their definition within a day.
+• And curls that lose their definition within a day.

 How do you know if you have high porosity hair?

-Some recognizable signs:
+A few recognizable signs:

-Please note: don't believe everything you read in Facebook groups
+Beware: don't believe everything you read in Facebook groups

 A common saying there is:

-Sounds nice, but unfortunately — that’s not entirely true.
+Sounds nice, but unfortunately, that's not entirely true.

 The right styling approach for high porosity hair